Last doses of study drug and study visits occurred in November 2019. Safety follow-up visits occurred within 4-12 weeks after last dose of study drug.

 You will have cognitive testing every 6 months.
-Depending on which drug is included in OLE, there may be additional safety measurements including safety MRIs during drug escalation/titration (dose increase).
-At the annual visits, it is possible you will have a lumbar puncture, PET scans (PIB-PET, FDG PET, and AV-1451 tau PET), MRI, bloodwork, and clinical and cognitive testing; however, the exact tests will not be determined until the study team has reviewed the results of the placebo-controlled phase of the study.
+There may be additional safety measurements including safety MRIs during drug escalation/titration (dose increase).
+At the annual visits, you will have a lumbar puncture, PET scans (PIB-PET, FDG PET, and AV-1451 tau PET), MRI, bloodwork, and clinical and cognitive testing.
+These assessments are designed to be very similar to the blinded portion of the trial.

 Why do I have to do dose titration (slow dose increase) again?

 Dose titration is the process of slowly increasing your dose of drug to minimize any potential side effects.
 Because you will not know whether you were on active drug or placebo in the blinded period, all participants will need to dose titrate/escalate and start at the lower dose and increase to the highest dose.

 How do I arrange for genetic counseling and testing?